1. Hosts, services and agents

-Since the Checkmk server is a Linux machine, you need the Checkmk agent for Linux.
+Since the Checkmk server is a Linux machine, you will need the Checkmk agent for Linux.

-In the Enterprise Editions, Setup > Agents > Windows, Linux, Solaris, AIX takes you to a page that also gives you access to the Agent Bakery with which you can 'bake' individually configured agent packages.
+In the Enterprise Editions, Setup > Agents > Windows, Linux, Solaris, AIX takes you to a page that also gives you access to the Agent Bakery, with which you can 'bake' individually configured agent packages.
 From this page, the Related > Linux, Solaris, AIX files menu item will take you to the agent files page as in the Raw Edition.

-Download the package file.
-Choose the RPM file format for Red Hat, CentOS and SLES or the DEB file format for Debian and Ubuntu.
+Download the package file: Choose the RPM file format for Red Hat Enterprise Linux (RHEL) based systems, and SLES or the DEB file format for Debian and Ubuntu.

 5.2.
 Installing the agent

-root user.
-If you have downloaded the file to another directory,
+If you have downloaded the file to another directory, replace the

-/root directory definition with the actual directory in the
+/tmp/ directory definition with the actual directory in the following installation command.

-The package file is only needed during the installation and it can be deleted after completing the installation.
+The package file is only needed during the installation, and it can be deleted once the installation has been completed.